Azure/ResourceModules/docs/wiki/The CI environment - Deployment validation.md

 1. Filtering out resources used as dependencies for different modules from the list (e.g. the commonly used Log Analytics workspace).
 1. Moving specific resource types to the top of the list (if a certain order is required).
 For example `vWAN` requires its `Virtual Hubs` to be removed first, even though they are no child-resources.

 After a resource is removed (this happens after each resource in the list), the script will execute, if defined, a **post removal operation**.
-This can be used for those resource types that requires a post processing, like purging a soft-deleted key vault.
+This can be used for those resource types that requires a post-processing, like purging a soft-deleted key vault.

 The procedure is initiated by the script `/utilities/pipelines/resourceRemoval/Initialize-DeploymentRemoval.ps1`, run during deployment by:
 - (Azure DevOps) `/.azuredevops/pipelineTemplates/jobs.validateModuleDeployment.yml`